momomo/momomo.com.platform.Nanotime/README.md

    3. `Sleep` a random amount of nano seconds.
    4. Repeat this process 1000 times.

-We then take the average difference recorded difference and use this average to go from `System.nanoTime()` to a `System.currentTimeMillis()` and as well as subtracting the average and calculated `DIFF`.
+We then take the average recorded difference and use this average to go from `System.nanoTime()` to a `System.currentTimeMillis()` by subtracting the average and calculated `DIFF`.

 ##### Now, be aware!